 Our strategy is to grow by offering quality products to more people.
 Central to this strategy was the implementation of a new administration system, PRISM, which is now fully operational.
-Towards the end of the year, we reviewed our Strategy for the next five years and agreed to continue much as before but with the expectation of growing our levels of new business in each of the next 5 years whilst maintaining our strong solvency level.
+Towards the end of the year, we reviewed the strategy agreed at the end of 2023 and concluded that it remained appropriate.
+We noted the need to keep expenses under a tight rein whilst continuing to grow our levels of new business and maintain an acceptable level of solvency.